asabuncuoglu13/equitable-ai-cookbook/docs/usecases/finance/interaction.md

 By addressing these layers, we can ensure that the system is fair and accessible to all users.

-### Evaluating Fairness: Key Considerations
+### From Human-Centred Design to Equitable Design

-Evaluating fairness in human-AI interaction, especially in the context of financial institutions integrating black-box models like LLMs, involves addressing a range of design decisions.
-Researchers should focus on both the technical and human-centric aspects to ensure that these models function fairly and equitably.
-Here are key questions that can guide this evaluation from an entity-based (data, model, system, user) perspective:
+When integrating black-box models like LLMs into end-user applications, researchers and practitioners should address both technical and human-centric aspects to ensure these models operate fairly and equitably.
+By incorporating human-centered design approaches into our workflow, we naturally and proactively align the development process with equitable AI principles.
+To leverage HCI standards and guidelines for enhancing equity in our applications, we can ask a series of questions focused on different entities (data, model, system, user).
+Below, we have curated some key questions to guide this evaluation:

 *Note that these questions aim to assess these entities in the interaction level.
 For example, for the model entity, we can mitigate "AI decision transparency" by selecting white-box interpretable model families.
 However, in this article, we focus on improving transparency of the model by interaction design choices.*